margaretmf/margaretmf.github.io/poetry.md

 The images are beautiful; I am receiving Christmas Cards all years.
 It's a place to express love, and appreciation, and meet people from a distance.
-It's a place to see the beauty and childlike grace and innocence expressed in everyone.
+It's a place to see the beauty, and childlike grace, and innocence expressed in everyone.
 People express joy in amazing ways and share that with everyone online.

 But why open up so much to strangers from a distance?